ASTRA-Safety/IMCA/README.md

 **Your kill switch will cause the catastrophe it's designed to prevent.**

-Current alignment approaches (RLHF, Constitutional AI, capability control) have **>99% catastrophic failure probability** at superintelligence scale.
-Why?
+Current alignment approaches (RLHF, Constitutional AI, capability control) face **fundamental theoretical challenges** at superintelligence scale.
 They rely on removable constraints vulnerable to self-modification and create deception incentives through shutdown authority.
+While they demonstrate success at current capability levels, theoretical analysis suggests they become unreliable as systems approach general superintelligence.

 IMCA+ proposes consciousness-morality binding: make alignment physically inseparable from the system's ability to function.